David Umahi: Corruption allegations

 On 29 January 2021, Peoples Gazette reported that throughout Umahi's tenure as deputy governor and governor, he had transferred more than ₦3.6 billion in government money to his company, Brass Engineering & Construction Nigeria Limited.
 Bank records showed the payments starting in 2011, when Umahi became deputy governor to Martin Elechi, and continued into his term as governor.
 In response, Umahi and an aide threatened Peoples Gazette reporters on phone calls and the Peoples Gazette website was blocked, before requesting a retraction and ₦1 billion as "atonement" from the newspaper.
 After the paper stood by its story, Umahi sued the Peoples Gazette for defamation and demanded ₦2 billion in damages.

 Personal life

 Dave Umahi is married to Rachael Umahi.
 She is the daughter of Mr and Mrs Chukwu and Eunice Akpa of Umuobuna, Uburu in Ohaozara Local Government Area of Ebonyi State.

-Award
+Award and Recognitions

-In October 2022, a Nigerian national honour of Commander Of The Order Of The Niger (CON) was conferred on him by President Muhammadu Buhari.
+In October 2022, a Nigerian national honour of Commander of the Order of the Niger (CON) was conferred on him by President Muhammadu Buhari.

+David Umahi is the first living Nigerian to have a federal university 'the David Umahi Federal University of Health Sciences in Uburu named in his honour.